 Their gift is bringing all these elements together without anything sounding out of step.
 They collect the roots and smoothly braid them with lyrics that often touch on the underbelly of society, woven with elements of Indigenous storytelling and poetic cadence.

-Their most recent album, Scream, Holler & Howl, co-produced with Duke Robillard (Fabulous Thunderbirds, Roomful of Blues), was honoured with the Blues Foundation’s Emerging Artist of the Year nomination and swept the Maple Blues Awards (Canada’s highest honour in Blues) with four coveted wins.
+Their album, Scream, Holler & Howl, co-produced with Duke Robillard (Fabulous Thunderbirds, Roomful of Blues), was honoured with a JUNO Award for Blues Album of the Year, the Blues Foundation’s Emerging Artist of the Year nomination and swept the Maple Blues Awards (Canada’s highest honour in Blues) with four coveted wins.
 The album has also topped the charts in the US and Canada achieving #1 on the !Earshot National Folk/Roots/Blues chart, #6 on the International NACC Radio Chart and #8 on the coveted Living Blues Radio Chart.
-Read full bio here.

 AWARDS & ACCOLADES

-• 2023 Western Canadian Music Awards - Indigenous Artist of the Year
+• 2023 Western Canadian Music Awards Indigenous Artist of the Year

-• 2023 Sumer Solstice Indigenous Music Awards
+• 2023 Summer Solstice Indigenous Music Awards

-Radio Single of the Year (Nomination)
+• Radio Single of the Year (Nomination)

-Live Performance of the Year (Winner)
+• Live Performance of the Year (Winner)

-Roots Album of the Year (Winner)
+• Roots Album of the Year (Winner)

 • 2023 Blues Foundation's Emerging Artist of the Year Nomination, Blues Music Awards

-• 2023 Maple Blues Awards
+• 2023 Maple Blues Awards (4)

-Songwriter of the Year
+• Songwriter of the Year

-Entertainer of the Year
+• Entertainer of the Year

-Acoustic Act of the Year
+• Acoustic Artist of the Year

-Album/Producer of the Year
+• Album/Producer of the Year

 • 2023 International Songwriting Competition Finalist

-Blues Song: Hound Dog On a Chain
+• Blues Song: Hound Dog On a Chain

 • 2021 Canadian Folk Music Awards Indigenous Songwriter of the Year Nomination